 “There is a profound need to reduce cardiovascular disease-related deaths through earlier detection and timely diagnosis with non-invasive testing,” said William E. Sanders, MD, Vice President of Medical Affairs and Chief Medical Officer, Analytics 4 Life.
-“We are encouraged by these initial results that the CorVista® platform, which has demonstrated feasibility in assessment of coronary artery disease, also has significant clinical promise in identifying patients with impaired left ventricular function at point-of-care.”
+“We are encouraged by these initial results that show the CorVista® System, which has demonstrated feasibility in assessment of coronary artery disease, also has significant clinical promise in identifying patients with impaired left ventricular function at point-of-care.”

 Dr. Rola Khedraki, MD, lead author and Cardiology Fellow at Scripps Prebys Cardiovascular Institute, presented early results demonstrating that a machine-learned approach is highly accurate for predicting LVEDP greater than or equal to 20 mmHg.
 In a study population of 890 patients, the algorithm demonstrated an average AUC of 0.97 for predicting LVEDP with a sensitivity of 94% and specificity of 89%.

 Details of the poster presentation at the ACC.20 Virtual Session is as follows: